 Before the super amazing AARCS team took me in and hooked me up with my foster hoomans, I had a bit of a run-in with a porcupine.
 I was just trying to say hello and give it a friendly nibble or two and the thing poked me all over with quills!
 So rude.
-One of my eyes got poked in the process and had to be removed, but I’m getting used to my navigating with only the one eye and I’m walking into tables way less already!
+One of my eyes got poked in the process and had to be removed, but I’m used to navigating with only the one eye.
+Most people don’t even notice.
+Outside, when there are distractions I do find it a little harder to multi-task, and might accidentally walk into you if I’m busy looking at another dog, but I manage pretty well on the whole!
 I’ve got a few small scars from where quills had to come out – but hey, that just adds to my indescribable charm.

 I am very food motivated, and will do almost anything for a treat!
 It’s made training easier, and I’m working on sit, down, come, leave it, and stay (ok, I might need a little more practice for those last two).

 They say you shouldn’t judge a book by it’s cover and I’m the pupper proof.
-I’ve got a few scars – but don’t let that fool you – I’m a lover, not a fighter.
+I’ve got a few scars – but don’t let that fool you – I’m the sweetest, most loving pup you will ever meet.